-Puerto Rico recognizes other states’ and US territories’ medical marijuana cards, and this means that the territory has medical marijuana reciprocity.
+Puerto Rico recognizes medical marijuana cards from states and U.S. territories, meaning that the territory has medicinal marijuana reciprocity.
 However, only those aged 21 or over qualify for reciprocity.
-Those who are adult medical marijuana patients from another US state or territory but are under 21 do not necessarily benefit from reciprocity unless they are legally emancipated in their state of residence.
+Those adult medical marijuana patients from another U.S. state or territory but under 21 do not necessarily benefit from reciprocity unless they are legally emancipated in their state of residence.

 The following states accept or recognize out-of-state medical marijuana cards: